PD013/DSA_Practice/LC_SQL_Sums/readme.md

-This contains all the  DSA Questions solved on LC
+This contains all the  SQL Questions solved on LC